Weightlifting

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

-Pull phase 2 – Explosion and Effort Holding
+Pull phase 2 – Explosion and Effort Holding.

 The essential element of this sub-phase is the explosion that starts at the very end of Pull phase 1 from its velocity minimum and it is the result of the coordinated, explosion-like strength exertion of the contracting thigh erectors and the gluteal muscles.
 The legs dynamically extend and an intense strength exertion occurs upon the bar-hip contact and the athlete rises on tiptoe, shoulders move up, slightly backward while the arms remain straight.
 The kinetic energy of the explosion would normally produce a 30-40° angle of projection from the horizontal but it is compensated by primarily the dynamically contracting trapezius and the pull of the arms.
 This force has an impact from the moment the bar leaves the hip.
 The actual direction of the bar is the projected root force of the explosion and the pulling movement of the arms showing an average 27° (25-29°) angle to the vertical axis.
 In the final sub-phase of the explosion, the trunk is slightly bent back, in a concave position with an average 15° (13-17°) angle to the axis.